bogdando/packer-atlas-example/README.md

 Builds a docker image for the RabbitMQ RA OCF clustering features testing.
-The ``rabbitmq-cluster-ocf-docker.json`` builds a Docker VM image either based on a prebuilt image with Linux HA stack or some other image, like Ubuntu 16.04 Xenial maybe/whatnot, with Erlang, RabbitMQ and some other packages.
-Setup the `base` env var as either `ubuntu:xenial` or optionally use `base=bogdando/pcscrm prebuilt=1` to get the required build type, for example:
+The ``rabbitmq-cluster-ocf-docker.json`` builds a Docker VM image either based on a prebuilt image with Linux HA stack or some other image, with Erlang, RabbitMQ and some other packages.
+Setup the `base` env var as either `debian:latest` or optionally use `base=bogdando/pcscrm prebuilt=1` to get the required build type, for example:

 ```
-$headless=true base=ubuntu:xenial packer build -only=docker -color=false \
+$headless=true base=debian:latest packer build -only=docker -color=false \
 rabbitmq-cluster-ocf-docker.json

-$base=12345 prebuilt=yes packer build -only=docker \
+$base=ubuntu:latest prebuilt=yes packer build -only=docker \
 rabbitmq-cluster-ocf-docker.json
 ```

 If you don't have a prebuilt image but want to install only a Corosync/Pacemaker from packages use ``pacemaker-cluster-ocf-docker.json``.

-## Corosync/Pacemaker apps and CLI tools packer templates
+## Corosync/Pacemaker apps and CLI tools packer templates (obsolete/no longer used)

 Builds from trunc the DockerHub images for a Corosync/Pacemaker apps and a runner container containing related HA stack/generic tools like pcs, crm, wget, iptables.